The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 **Licenses and Copyrights**

 This project is published by the MoD-NL as an Open Source Software educational project with Open Content for easy re-use.
-- © Copyright 2019 - 2020, Netherlands Ministry of Defence and Pieter Lems and the GeoStack Project contributors.
+- © Copyright 2019 - 2020, Netherlands Ministry of Defence and Pieter Lems and The GeoStack Project contributors.

 The software of The GeoStack Project is released under the [European Union Public License (EUPL), Version 1.2](https://joinup.ec.europa.eu/sites/default/files/custom-page/attachment/2020-03/EUPL-1.2%20EN.txt).
   - More information on the EUPL can be found in the FAQ on [EUPL.eu](https://eupl.eu/), in the [EUPL pre-amble text (PDF)](https://ec.europa.eu/idabc/servlets/Doca59b.pdf?id=30149) and on [this EUPL wikipage on Wikipedia](https://en.wikipedia.org/wiki/European_Union_Public_Licence).